Bachelor's Degree in Applied Mathematics, Masters Degree in Applied Mathematics

-The Bachelor's-Accelerated Master's (BAM) degree program offers currently enrolled CU Boulder undergraduate students the opportunity to receive a bachelor's and master's degree in a shorter period of time.
-Students receive the bachelor's degree first, but begin taking graduate coursework as undergraduates, typically in their senior year.
-Up to six credits are allowed to double count for both the bachelor's and the master's degrees, students receive a master's degree in less time and at a lower cost than if they were to enroll in a stand-alone master's degree program after completion of their baccalaureate degree.
+The Bachelor's-Accelerated Master's degree program in Applied Mathematics (BAM-AMEN) offers currently enrolled CU Boulder applied mathematics undergraduate students the opportunity to receive a bachelor's degree and a traditional master's degree in a shorter period of time.
+Students receive the bachelor's degree first, but begin taking graduate coursework as undergraduates, typically in their junior or senior years.
+Up to six credits are allowed to double count for both the bachelor's and the master's degrees.
+Students receive a master's degree in less time and at a lower cost than if they were to enroll in a stand-alone master's degree program after completion of their baccalaureate degree.
 In addition, staying at CU Boulder to pursue a Bachelor's-Accelerated Master's program enables students to continue working with their established faculty mentors.

 Admission to the Program

-In order to gain admission to the BAM program named above, a student must meet the following criteria:
+In order to gain admission to the BAM-AMEN program named above, a student must meet the following criteria:

 - Have a cumulative GPA of 3.4 or higher

 - Have a minimum GPA of 3.4 in APPM, STAT and MATH courses

 - Have completed a minimum of 60 credit hours of coursework